About EGSH

 How long does the property valuation process take in Dubai?

-For residential units and attached villas, the DLD issues the valuation e-Certificate instantly upon completion of the application.
+For residential units and attached villas, the DLD issues the valuation e-Certificate instantly through its smart valuation system.
 For all other property types — including vacant land, hotel buildings, and agricultural land with buildings — the standard processing time is five working days from the date of submission (DLD).

 Is property valuation required for gifting property in Dubai?

 Yes.
 The DLD requires a valuation certificate for property gift registrations (Hiba).
-The transfer fee applicable to gifting between first-degree relatives — 0.125% — is calculated on the official DLD valuation amount.
+The transfer fee applicable to gifting between first-degree relatives — 0.125%, with a minimum of AED 2,000 — is calculated on the official DLD valuation amount.
 A current certificate must be obtained before the gift transfer is submitted (DLD).

 Can non-residents obtain a property valuation certificate in Dubai?